celerity/celerity-hla/README.md

 - interop with C++ Standard Library types especially with containers std::vector and std::array
 - standard implementations of common algorithms and selected C++ Standard Library algorithms
 - extensive support for multi-dimensional buffers including multi-dimensional versions of selected standard algorithms
-- a C++20 ranges-like interface including kernel composition for exposing multiple, dependent tasks to the runtime
+- a C++20 ranges-like interface including kernel composition for exposing task sequences to the runtime
 - CMake integration

 As a library user, it would be nice to have